All Episodes

 In Missouri, a new document meant to help Missouri law enforcement agencies identify militia members or domestic terrorists has drawn criticism.

-The February 20 report called the Modern Militia Movement mentions such red flags as political bumper stickers for third-party candidates such as Ron Paul who ran for president, talk of conspiracy theories such as the plan for a superhighway linking Canada to Mexico, and possession of subversive literature.
+The February 20 report called the Modern Militia Movement mentions such red flags as political bumper stickers for third-party candidates such as Ron Paul, who ran for president, talk of conspiracy theories such as the plan for a superhighway linking Canada to Mexico, and possession of subversive literature.

-If you cease, I'm not making this up, it's right here in the AP.
+If you see, I'm not making this up.

 I am not making it up.

-This is the associated press.
+This is the Associated Press.

-There are no byline on this.
+There's no byline on this.

 There are a lot of third parties out there.